Shopify/argo-admin-template/docs/ExtensionPoints/ProductSubscription/README.md

-# Product Subscription Extension
+# Product Subscription App Extension

 This extension renders in the Product Details and Product Variants Page inside a **Modal container** or **App overlay** container.
+You can find a [complete tutorial for the Product Subscription App Extension in the Shopify Developer docs](https://shopify.dev/tutorials/product-subscription-extension-overview).

 ## Extension Points

-The Product subscription extension uses multiple extension points.
+The Product Subscription App Extension uses multiple extension points.
 Each is triggered by a different merchant action, receives different data, and is responsible for handling a distinct part of the subscriptions experience.

 The different extension points are: